 Scraps of Heavyweight fusible interfacing

 Knit fabric for the skirt.
-You need as much yardage as you want the skirt to be long.
-So measure from the girls natural waist (about where the belly button is) to the floor.
+You need as much yardage as you want the skirt to be long enough.
+So measure from the girl’s natural waist (about where the belly button is) to the floor.
 Add a couple of inches.

 Ball needle for sewing machine

-*note: in the photos I’ve got a different t-shirt that’s because I messed up and ruined the first t-shirt- I went back and made a 2nd dress the one you see.
-Also I decided to make the t-shirt longer than the one pictured.
+*note: in the instructional photos there is a different t-shirt that’s because I messed up and ruined the first t-shirt.
+I went back and made a 2nd dress the one you see.
+Also, I decided to make the t-shirt longer than the one pictured.

 To begin, cut off the t-shirt at the natural waist (the same spot you measured for the skirt length).

 Using the ball needle on your machine, sew knit fabric along the 2 selvage edges, with right sides together.
+You can also use a Serger for this step if you have one.
 This is now your skirt piece, the seam you just sewed will be going down the back of the dress.